 -Valerie Lesoon, Lifestyle Director, The Legacy at Falcon Point

 Q: Why is the correlation between falls and HUR usage important information for Lifewell at the corporate level?

 A: As a company, LifeWell is very focused on creating communities that champion our CAPS (Connected, Active, Purposeful, and Safe) Lifestyle for every resident.
 This is central to our company values and our long-term strategic vision.
 Our focus on multi-dimensional whole-person wellness is one of the primary ways we differentiate ourselves in the market.
 Strikingly, the HUR equipment touches all four aspects of our philosophy.
 It not only keeps people physically active, but it is also a social time where residents make connections with one another as they encourage each other to keep going!
-When residents are physically stronger, they more mobile and have improved balance.
-They get out and do more and able to participate in purposeful activities.
-And lastly, HUR workouts reduces the risk of falls and keeps residents physically safer.
+When residents are physically stronger, they are more mobile and have improved balance.
+They get out and do more and are able to participate in purposeful activities.
+And lastly, HUR workouts reduce the risk of falls and keep residents physically safer.
 I have seen it time and time again, where residents are a little intimidated by the equipment at first glance.

 I cannot say enough good things about HUR and what the equipment has meant to the lives of our residents.
 There is no greater reward than having a resident come up to you tell you how much better they are feeling and getting around.